alexcpn/alexcpn.github.io/html/NN/ml/5_backpropogation_matrix_calculus.md

-## Using Gradient Descent to find the optimal weights to reduce the Loss function
+## Using Gradient Descent to Find the Optimal Weights to Reduce the Loss Function

 &nbsp;